belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 - **Play/stop** button: Press to launch playback of the output sound file.
 Click again to stop.
 - **Record** button: Press to record the output sound to a sound file in realtime.
 You will hear the playback but priority is given to disk writing.
 A "Save audio file as ..." dialog window will appear if the output file name is not already defined.
-  If multiple recordings with the same output file name are done, Cecilia5 will append "_xxx" to file names, where "xxx" is a three digits increment number.
+  If multiple recordings with the same output file name are done, Cecilia will append "_xxx" to file names, where "xxx" is a three digits increment number.

 By default, all sound files will be recorded in AIFF format (soundfile format and resolution can be changed in the preferences panel)